frankelavsky/latex_paper_to_accessible_html/README.md

 42. add styling to table of contents while scrolling, fix various issues
 43. fix endnote, add semantics for all role=docnotes and backlinks
 44. make table accessible (add proper structure and semantics)
+45. made some styling changes based on feedback
+46. found that the references AX on voiceover won't announce their contents unless I put tabindex="-1" on them!
+This is probably because the id is on a div that has no immediate text nodes but two children divs with text nodes.
+Adding tabindex="-1" fixes this and likely has no AX downsides!